 BENNIE DAVIS III

 Shane T. McCoy is the U.S. Marshals Service operational still and video photographer.
-As the the Marshals only visual journalist he covers every aspect of their mission from court security and asset forfeiture to fugitive operations.
+As the Marshals only visual journalist he covers every aspect of their mission from court security and asset forfeiture to fugitive operations.
 His imagery is released to the media for national and international stories.
-Prior to the Marshals he spent close to 16 years as a photojournalist in the Navy doing Intelligence photography, combat photography and spent his last seven years working for All Hands Magazine as the Photo Editor and lead photojournalist.
+Prior to the Marshals he spent almost 16 years as a photojournalist in the Navy doing Intelligence photography, combat photography and spent his last seven years working for All Hands Magazine as the Photo Editor and lead photojournalist.
 He's photographed in 35 countries on five continents winning numerous awards for photography, graphic design and video editing.

 Gabrielle Rhoads is a student photojournalist at George Washington University and is based in Washington, DC and Eastern Pennsylvania.
 She also owns her own business for personal portraiture.
 She covers political and social events, and has worked with various student publications in both D.C., and Pennsylvania.
 In the summer of 2019, she will work as an intern with ArtsQuest, a nonprofit organization in Bethlehem, Pennsylvania helping maintain their social media presence and content.

 Phebe Grosser is a sophomore studying photojournalism at George Washington University.
 Phebe started photographing high school sports and now photographs DC street photography in addition to covering sports for the GW Hatchet.
 This will be Phebe's second year interning at the DC Shoot Off Photojournalism Workshop and is very excited for this year's group of speakers and the competition.